Size of the Problem – Strategies When Everything is a Big Deal

 This post has 9 positive thinking strategies students can use to challenge negative thinking.

 Thinking mistakes can lead to big reactions.
-Students can learn the ones that they make, how to manage them, and then hopefully how to prevent big reactions before they start.
+Students can learn the ones that they make, how to manage them, and then how to prevent big reactions before they start.

-Looking to get started helping students challenge thinking mistakes?
+Are you looking to get started helping students challenge thinking mistakes?
 Check out the resources below and download your Negative Thinking Mistakes Poster.

-Read More Like This
+More Posts Like This

 ABOUT LAURA